 Lyric Opera history

-Lyric Opera of Chicago is one of the world's great opera companies.
-It is renowned internationally for its artistic excellence.
-Founded in 1954, Lyric has always distinguished itself by presenting the finest international singers, conductors, directors, and designers in classic and less-familiar operatic repertoire and in world-premiere productions.
+Lyric Opera of Chicago is one of the world's great opera companies, renowned internationally for its artistic excellence.
+Founded in 1954, Lyric has from its earliest days distinguished itself by presenting the finest singers, conductors, directors, and designers in classic and less-familiar operatic repertoire and in world-premiere productions.

-Additionally, Lyric is leading the advancement of opera in America—continually advancing artistic excellence, increasing relevance and reach for both traditional and new audiences, engaging our diverse communities through signature learning and exploration initiatives, and expanding our role as a cultural cornerstone in Chicago.
+Additionally, Lyric is leading the advancement of opera in America — increasing relevance and reach for both traditional and new audiences, engaging diverse communities through signature learning and exploration initiatives, and expanding the company’s role as a cultural cornerstone in Chicago.

 Leadership